ericsonga/APCSAReview/_sources/Unit3-If-Statements/topic-3-3-if-else.rst

 Nested Ifs and Dangling Else
 ----------------------------

 If statements can be nested inside other if statements.
 Sometimes with nested ifs we find a **dangling else** that could potentially belong to either if statement.
-The rule is that the else clause will always be a part of the closest if statement in the same block of code, regardless of indentation.
+The rule is that the else clause will always be a part of the closest unmatched if statement in the same block of code, regardless of indentation.

 .. code-block:: java